MWRobertson/TTRPGContent/TEMPLATE_NewNaturalDanger/README.md

 **ModalForm-NewNaturalDanger.md** This is the template file for "New Natural Danger."
 This file is placed in your Global Templates folder.

+**QuickAdd_NewNaturalDanger-Snippet.json** If you do not overwrite your entire *(Vault_Directory)*/.obsidian/plugins/quickadd/data.json file, you can copy and paste this portion of code into the "Choices" block to add a "NewNaturalDanger" quick add command.

 ### Implementation

 1. In Obsidian, open your Command Palette and choose **Modal Form: Manage Forms**